Do Speed Bumps and Rumble Strips Damage Cars?

 - Low-riding vehicles scraping the bump, even at low speeds

-- Lowering fuel efficiency and increasing emissions.
+- Braking/re-accelerating lowers fuel efficiency and increases emissions

-- Interrupting the steady flow of traffic
+- Interruptions to the steady flow of traffic

-Most damage that could be sustained by your car would be primarily influenced by preexisting body wear (such as weak suspension, bad alignment, or cracking tires) or hitting objects too fast.
-For a city to be liable for damage done by a traffic calming device, it would have to be proved that the device was improperly constructed or hazardously designed.
+Damage that could be sustained by your car would be primarily due to pre-existing bodywear that the bumps only exacerbate (such as a weak suspension, bad alignment, or cracked tires) or crossing over them too fast.
+According to the Tri-State Transportation Campaign, for a city to be liable for damage done by a traffic calming device, it would have to be proved that the device was improperly constructed or hazardously designed.

 If you cross these obstacles on a frequent basis, however, long-term damage to your car’s alignment, shocks, struts, and joints could be caused over time, so avoid these areas if possible during daily commutes.

 Aaron is unashamed to be a native Clevelander and the proud driver of a Hyundai Veloster Turbo (which recently replaced his 1995 Saturn SC-2).
 He gleefully utilizes his background in theater, literature, and communication to dramatically recite his own articles to nearby youth.
 Mr. Widmar happily resides in Dayton, Ohio with his magnificent wife, Vicki, but is often on the road with her exploring new destinations.
 Aaron has high aspirations for his writing career but often gets distracted pondering the profound nature of the human condition and forgets what he was writing… See more articles by Aaron.